spantoskey/spantoskey.github.io/_posts/2020-11-19-The-impact-of-Silicon-Valley-on-performance-and-fundraising.md

 ---
 layout: post
-title: The impact of Silicon Valley on Fundraising and Performance Outcomes
+title: The Impact of Silicon Valley on Fundraising and Performance Outcomes
 subtitle: Exploring the other side of the entrepreneurial economy
 cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/Silicon_valley_title.png